SemTalkOnline/SemTalkOnline/Explorer-Objects.md

 # Explorer - Objects

-The **Explorer** pull-down menu allows users to see the Model's logic and content.
+The **Explorer - Pull-Down Menu** allows users to see the Model's logic and content.
 It shows all model data including Object information that is not visible on the Diagram menus.

 ![alt text](images/ExplorerObject.png)